 Greensboro College Seminar (GCS) is an academic program designed to assist all incoming students with their transition to Greensboro College.
-The program includes three distinct courses:
+The program includes the following courses:

 Greensboro College Seminar 1100 is a two-credit course designed to assist first-year students in their adjustment to the college community.
 Taught by a specially trained First Year Advisor, each seminar is built upon an academic theme.
 Within that academic theme, instructors support students as they work to build the academic and social/emotional skills necessary to be successful in the college environment.
 Traditional students pursuing the B.A., B.M.E., and B.S. degrees are required to successfully complete Greensboro College Seminar 1100.
 Students who transfer in at least 28 credit hours upon initial enrollment, students who have transfer credit for GCS 1100, and adult students are exempt from this requirement.